-Natasha Clarke is a Fine Artist and Muralist known for her distinctive portraits that celebrate Beauty, womanhood, and self-definition.
+Natasha Clarke is a Fine Artist and Muralist known for her distinctive portraits that celebrate Beauty, womanhood, and self-discovery.

 Her.